openvstorage/framework/README.md

 This repo is your starting point to experiment with Open vStorage.

-The Open vStorage Framework is built in python (Django, Celery) and javascript.
+The Open vStorage Framework is built using python (Django, Celery) and javascript.

 ## Get started